Microsoft Teams vs Zoom 2026: Which Is the Best Video Conferencing Tool?

 Microsoft Teams is better for internal meetings and Zoom for external

-MS Teams was designed with internal communication in mind and, as such, it’s a better fit for internal meetings
+MS Teams was designed with internal communication in mind and, as such, it’s a better fit for internal meetings.
+In Teams, everything is centralized in one workspace, which allows for better workflow continuity for teams.

-Of course, it still gives you the option to invite external collaborators to your meetings, but those third-party guests won’t have access to all MS Teams chat and meeting features.
+Of course, the app still gives you the option to invite external collaborators to your meetings, but those third-party guests won’t have access to all MS Teams chat and meeting features.
 Instead, they’ll only have access to a somewhat stripped-down version of the navigation menu.

 Meanwhile, Zoom has no such limitations for external guests.
 It offers a seamless experience when it comes to joining a meeting — all you need is a link.